microsoft/pxt-ev3/docs/tutorials/run-motors.md

 ## Step 13

-Now, let’s download our program to the brick.
-Plug your @boardname@ into the computer with the USB cable, and click the blue **Download** button in the bottom left of your screen.
+Now, plug your @boardname@ into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
 Follow the directions to save your program to the brick.

 Attach a Large motor to Port A, and a Medium motor to Port D. Test your program by pressing the different buttons to see whether the correct motors are running as expected.